Data protection advice

 Do you know why you should have the support of data protection lawyers?
-A correct data protection policy means generating greater trust in clients.
+Have a correct data advice leads to a great data protection policy that can generate greater trust in clients.
 Your privacy is protected by preventing your personal data from being disclosed and used for purposes other than those authorized by the users.
 In this way, the General Data Protection Regulations (GDPR) are applied.
 The lack of knowledge on the part of many companies and the lack of advice from specialist data protection lawyers means that they risk being seriously sanctioned with very high fines.

 The GDPR was approved on 25 May 2016 and its effective application began on 25 May 2018.
 In other words, companies have had a two-year adaptation period until the authorities have begun to apply sanctions in accordance with this new regulation.